gem-404/chess_data/README.md

 Create a cron job that checks whether there is a new url in the file games.txt.
 If any is found, do the necessary and get a pgn file out of the url.

+Merge the python files, so that it can extract data whilst sending the data to pgn files directly instead of the code first writing to txt files, then another code that converts the txt files to pgn files.

 -------------------------------------------------------------------------------------
 # What different files do...